rbei-etas/busmaster/Readme.txt

 5. Test documents and scripts may be found under 'Test Artifacts' folder.

 6. BUSMASTER uses the following opensource tools
 	6.1.
-MinGW, GCC: The Complete source code can be downloaded from http://sourceforge.net/projects/mingw/files/MinGW/ 6.2.
+MinGW, GCC		: The Complete source code can be downloaded from http://sourceforge.net/projects/mingw/files/MinGW/ 6.2.
 Bison.exe 		: The Complete source code can be downloaded from http://downloads.sourceforge.net/gnuwin32/bison-2.4.1-src-setup.exe
 	6.3.
 Flex.exe  		: The Complete source code can be downloaded from http://flex.sourceforge.net/
 	6.4.
 Libxml2   		: The complete source code can be downloaded from ftp://xmlsoft.org/libxml2/win32/
+	6.5.
+GetText		: The complete source code can be downloaded from http://www.gnu.org/software/gettext/	and http://ftp.gnu.org/gnu/gettext/ and http://gnuwin32.sourceforge.net/packages/gettext.htm

 7. BUSMASTER Uses the following opensource code taken from Codeproject and its license can be found at http://www.codeproject.com/info/cpol10.aspx
 	7.1.
 Dm Graph  		: The Complete source code can be downloaded from  http://www.codeproject.com/Articles/310494/2D-Graph-ActiveX-control-in-Cplusplus-with-ATL-no